 Blue Morpho’s Ayahuasca retreat in Iquitos, Peru, is waiting.
 The lodge is built.
 The lineage is intact.
 Maestro Hamilton is ready.

 The only question is whether you are.
+Visit our frequently asked questions to learn more.
 Contact us at (0051) 931-848-983 or [email protected].

 ]]>